 Physics PhD & CERN alumnus.

-Responsible for building an analytics platform that connects data providers and email service providers allowing web site owners to send emails to any visitor.
+Responsible for building an analytics platform that connects data providers and email service providers for remarketing purposes.
 Built using Docker Swarm, Python, Postgres, Redis, AWS, Digital Ocean, and more.

 Co-Founder & CTO – OpenCapacity 08/2015-07/2016

 Developed a mobile app (iOS) and backend system (Postgres/PostGIS, python, docker) to display capacity information for the c2c rail network, based on the trains’ weight sensors, including forecasting for the week ahead.
 Implemented capacity reports (pandas/matplotlib, jupyter) covering the whole network for use by the operators.

 Head of Mobile Development – blinkbox music, 12/2013-05/2015